theappbusiness/javascript-style-guide/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties.
+  - Use a leading underscore `_` when naming private properties but give the variable a meaningful name.

     ```javascript

+    //bad
+    var _this = this;
+    var self = this;

     // bad
     this.__firstName__ = 'Panda';
     this.firstName_ = 'Panda';